Title page

 publication

-Applications and research centre, Military Medical present the satisfactory The parallel use of STRICTA, QI and CONSORT gave a multifaceted appreciation of the overall quality of the studies and their reporting.
+The parallel use of STRICTA, QI and CONSORT gave a multifaceted appreciation of the overall quality of the studies and their reporting.
 There was reasonable agreement between the rankings by the three instruments.
 Table 2 illustrates the wider quality issues of clinical and research ethics governance, revealing weak methodology in most of the papers.
 No papers declared their commissioning or peer review status (although three appeared in peer-reviewed journals).
 Only two declared funding received.
 Five papers appeared in acupuncture-focused journals; three studies took place in colleges of TCM.
 The relationship between clinical practice and research was often blurred (indicating potential for Hawthorne effect and social desirability bias) and there was a lack of transparency regarding ethical governance.
 However two papers[32,34] achieved high standards by most of these criteria and this is reflected in their high QI ratings.
-Individual papers

 Karagounis et al[32] assessed the value of adding acupuncture treatment to a standard